dyno-might/dyno-might.github.io/_posts/2020-10-12-police-violence-the-veil-of-darkness.md

 However, the only difference between the two groups of police is if they can see race.
 Thus, their *difference* would reveals exactly the impact of police bias.

 We haven't done this experiment, of course.
-But we've done a kind of low-tech approximation, called the "veil of darkness".
+But we've done a kind of low-tech approximation.
 Instead of augmented reality goggles, we use the geometry of the earth and sun.
 Here's the idea: Take all cars stopped by police in some around around 7:15.
 It will be light in summer, but dark in winter, meaning it's harder to tell the race of the driver.
-So we ask, does the racial mix of stopped drivers change throughout the year?
+So we ask: does the racial mix of stopped drivers change throughout the year?

 # Stopping data